History

 • The Playhouse achieved international recognition in the 1980s and 1990s with its cultural exchange production, Peace Child, and its host status for the first-ever International Community Theatre Festival.

-• The Playhouse remains one of the largest subscription performing arts organization in Iowa with 3,500 members.
+• The Playhouse remains one of the largest subscription performing arts organizations in Iowa with 3,500 members.
 More than 55,000 people attend an average of 12 productions each season, produced by a professional staff of 10 plus more than 1,400 volunteers.
 The Playhouse education department serves more than 30,000 people annually and consists of a year-round program of classes and camps.

 • The Playhouse continued to produce live theatre during the pandemic, spring 2020-summer 2021.
 In summer 2020, The Playhouse created live theatre drive-in, an outdoor experience with guests in their cars or on lawn chairs, listening to the actors through an FM radio feed.
 Theatre moved indoors in fall 2020 with limited seating and groups distanced from each other.
 In summer 2021, The Playhouse was back outdoors, this time under a tent.

-Many of The Playhouse’s students and volunteers have successfully pursued careers in theatre, film and television.
+Many of The Playhouse’s students and volunteers have successfully pursued careers in theatre, film, and television.
 While few may be household names, Playhouse alum include Academy and Emmy Award-winning actress Cloris Leachman (The Mary Tyler Moore Show, The Last Picture Show, Young Frankenstein), actress Phyllis Love (The Rose Tattoo, Bus Stop ), actress and singer Claiborne Cary (Silk Stockings, New Girl in Town), director Eddie Rissien (Broadway and Hollywood), actor Michael Cornelison (feature films and television series including Dallas and Remington Steele), actor Chadley Kelderman (regional theatre and film), actor Gerry Neugent (regional theatre), actor Philip Lehl (Blood Brothers, The Kentucky Cycle), and playwright, author, and director Peter Hedges (What’s Eating Gilbert Grape, About a Boy, Pieces of April).